vedidev/android-store/README.md

       <meta-data android:name="billing.service" android:value="google.GooglePlayIabService" />
   ```

-3. After you initialize StoreController, let the plugin know your public key from the dev console:
+3. After you initialize `StoreController`, let the plugin know your public key from the dev console:

   ```Java
       GooglePlayIabService.getInstance().setPublicKey("[YOUR PUBLIC KEY FROM THE MARKET]");